Cardinals vs. Marlins Player Props Betting Odds

 Arenado Stats

-- Arenado takes a five-game streak with at least one hit into this one.
-During his last five outings he is hitting .467 with three doubles, a home run, two walks and four RBI.
+- Arenado enters this game looking to extend his six-game hit streak.
+In his last 10 outings he is hitting .294 with four doubles, a home run, three walks and six RBI.

 Arenado Recent Games